Home / Barristers / Sam Green KC

 “An extremely personable individual who is always on top of his brief, impressive with clients and an excellent court room performer who commands the respect of the court.”

-Before taking silk, Sam was on “List A” of the List of Specialist Regulatory Health and Safety and Environmental Law Advocates and conducted civil litigation for government departments as Junior Counsel to the Crown (Regional Panel).
+Before taking silk, Sam was on “List A” of the List of Specialist Regulatory Health & Safety and Environmental Law Advocates and conducted civil litigation for government departments as Junior Counsel to the Crown (Regional Panel).
 In 2015, he was one of only three Queen’s Counsel on the list of new silks whose broad fields of practice were listed as both civil and criminal law, reflecting his unusual ability to straddle both jurisdictions successfully.

 Sam is an experienced trial advocate, having been called to the Bar of England and Wales in 1998 and to the Bar of Northern Ireland in 2007.
 He has acted for the prosecution and defence on an impressive selection of criminal cases including murder and manslaughter, fraud and business crime, importation, people trafficking and gangland execution.